Is Facebook “The Bad Place”?6 min read Published by Lee Reamsnyder Permalink

-First, we need to talk about The Good Place.
+First, though, we need to talk about NBC's The Good Place.

-The first season of NBC’s The Good Place is all misdirection.
+Season 1 of The Good Place is all misdirection.
 Eleanor Shellstrop, played by Kristen Bell, dies and wakes up in “The Good Place”, an all-but-in-name Heaven reserved for only the people who have lived the most virtuous lives during their time on Earth.
 Everyone else ends up in “The Bad Place,” a torture chamber of endless bureaucracy and “butthole spiders”.